codoworks/go-boilerplate/README.md

 This service is designed for developers to build backend API as quickly as possible - almost as simply as copy and pasting components.
 The goal is to be able to clone this repository, rename it and get started with your first RESTful CRUD API within minutes.

-There are many HTTP libraries on GitHub that enable quick and easy API development, but as your project scales it can quickly become messy without proper structure and workflows,and even more when preparing for production or managing security.
+There are many HTTP libraries on GitHub that enable quick and easy API development, but as your project scales it can quickly become messy without proper structure and workflows, and even more when preparing for production or managing security.

 Codoworks Go Boilerplate has all your production needs taken care of in advance, so you can focus your efforts on creating business and application logics.

+It's worth noting that this package builds upon [Echo](https://echo.labstack.com).

 #### Multi-routers